cmejo/GSoC_2024_AI_Scholar/AI_Scholar_v2/API_endpoints_for_frontend.md

 		Method: GET (to retrieve profile), POST (to update profile)

 		Request/Response Bodies: Design based on the user profile information that I decide to store and manage.

+## implement user authentication, authorization, rate limiting, error handling (e.g., HTTP error codes 400, 429 etc..) on proper API endpoints

+## document API endpoints with OpenAI (Swagger) to aide frontend dev in understanding and use the API